 At Huber Thomas & Marcelle, we are proud to say that we’ve helped our clients recover millions of dollars in a range of different cases, including business torts.
 If you’d like to learn more about our successes, we encourage you to read about some of our previous case victories.

 Find A Construction Attorney Today

 Construction disputes can become long and drawn-out issues that take a toll on your personal life and business.
 Don’t spend another moment searching the internet for a “construction dispute attorney near me.”
-Huber Thomas & Marcelle should be your first call.
+Huber Thomas Law should be your first call.

 We represent clients in Louisiana, Texas, Mississippi, and nationwide.
-Plus, we have substantial experience litigating construction-related claims, including violation of contract, construction defects, change orders, delays, disruptions, and termination.
+Plus, we have substantial experience litigating construction-related claims, including violation of contracts, construction defects, change orders, delays, disruptions, and termination.

 If you’d like to discuss the details of your construction dispute or other business issue, please contact us to set up a free consultation.